-Delaware is home to 32,663 babies, representing 3.4 percent of the state’s population.
-As many as 42.8 percent live in households with incomes less than twice the federal poverty line (in 2018, about $50,000 a year for a family of four), placing them at economic disadvantage.
-America’s youngest children are diverse and are raised in a variety of family contexts.
-In Delaware, 51.6 percent of babies are children of color and less than 1 percent of the state’s infants and toddlers live in rural areas.
-A broad array of policies and services are required to ensure all of them have an equitable start in life.
+Delaware is home to 32,350 babies, representing 3.3 percent of the state’s population.
+As many as 39.5 percent live in households with incomes less than twice the federal poverty line (in 2019, about $51,500 a year for a family of four), placing them at economic disadvantage.
+The state’s youngest children are diverse and are raised in a variety of family contexts and household structures.

 How are Delaware’s babies faring in Good Health?

 Delaware falls in the Reaching Forward (R) tier for the Good Health domain.
 A state’s ranking is based on indicators of maternal and child health, including health care coverage, prenatal care, birth outcomes, and receipt of recommended preventive care as well as food security, nutrition, and mental health.
-Delaware performs better than national averages on key indicators, such as the percentages of uninsured babies in families with low income and babies that have received recommended vaccinations.
-The state is performing worse than national averages on indicators such as a higher infant mortality rate and the percentage of women receiving late or no prenatal care.
-Delaware is a Medicaid expansion state.
-The state Medicaid program covers 3 of 5 screenings and services that support socioemotional well-being and maternal and infant and early childhood mental health (IECMH).
+Delaware performs better than national averages on key indicators, such as the percentages of uninsured babies in families with low income and mothers reporting less than favorable mental health.
+The state is performing worse than national averages on indicators such as the percentages of babies receiving preventive medical and dental care.

 Good Health Policy in Delaware